flowchart LR

 5.3.2 3.2 When to Use It

 Use unsupervised learning for exploratory analysis, customer segmentation, anomaly detection, and as a preprocessing step that compresses or denoises features before a downstream supervised stage.
-Because there is no label to define correctness, evaluation is intrinsically harder: you must rely on proxy metrics (silhouette scores, reconstruction error) or on whether the discovered structure proves useful downstream.
+Because there is no label to define correctness, evaluation is intrinsically harder.
+You must rely on intrinsic proxy metrics (silhouette scores, reconstruction error, held-out log-likelihood) or on extrinsic validation, namely whether the discovered structure proves useful for a downstream task.
+Mature open-source implementations of all of the above ship in scikit-learn, which is a sensible default starting point.

 5.4 4.
 Self-Supervised Learning